Amirtmgr/Amirtmgr/README.md

 - 👨‍💻 All of my projects are available at **amirtm.me**
 - 📝 I regularly write articles on **amirtm.me**
 - 📄 Know about my experiences **amirtm.me**
-- ⚡ Fun fact **I was 12 years old when I repaired the first electronic device.**
+- ⚡ Fun fact **At the age of 12, I repaired my first electronic device (Telephone).
+This motivated me to be where I am today.**

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=amirtmgr&theme=onedark&no-frame=false&no-bg=false&margin-w=4)